 If you watch the video that we shared, at 20:49 there is a mention of how Tom Brady stated his internal belief that he is going to win the starting job.
 There was no internal doubt.

 He not only had the clear goal of securing the starting quarterback position, he truly believed that he had everything he needed to achieve and deserve the job.
-You can assume that he has that same mindset when he enters every game with confidence and a belief that his is going to win.
+You can assume that he has that same mindset when he enters every game with confidence and a belief that he is going to win.

 There can be a lot of ups and downs in the world of selling.
 You might have to face more prospects telling you “no” than those that say “yes”.
 How does that impact your internal dialogue with yourself?